BIGJRA/BIGJRA.github.io/reborn.md

     - Strength
     - Ice Punch

 Man this fight kicks my butt on at least half of my replays.
 Ashen Beach field has so many little things that help her team of six fully evolved Fighting types that you really have to be on your toes to survive this battle.
-Her lead either will go straight for a field boosted Strength if your lead is weak or will set up +3 Attack on the first turn, so it is hard to immediately get momentum.
-In the back is Toxicroak who loves setting up and punishing you with Sucker Punch, Hitmonlee, who will outspeed the whole world thanks to Unburden, Gallade who... is just OK honestly, Lucario who is the sole special attacker and loves to get a double boost with field-boosted Calm Mind, and Medicham, who hits like a truck.
-Medicham and Lucario also ignore accuracy and evasion!
+Her lead either will go straight for a field boosted Strength or will set up +3 Attack on the first turn, so it is hard to immediately get momentum.
+In the back is Toxicroak who loves setting up and punishing you with Sucker Punch, Hitmonlee, who will outspeed everything thanks to the combo of Normal Gem, Fake Out, and Unburden, Gallade who... is just OK but still strong, Lucario who is the sole special attacker and loves to get a double boost with field-boosted Calm Mind, and Medicham, who hits like a truck and always crits thanks to its seed.
+Medicham and Lucario also ignore accuracy and evasion with their abilities!

-This field can't be changed naturally, so you can try your best to work within it.
-One obvious answer within is that Psychic, Zen Headbutt, and Calm Mind get boosts here, so if you can get around Hitmonlee and Toxicroak's priority/speedy dark moves you can sweep that way somehow.
-Stoutland and Sandslash's Sand Rush is always on and could help with certain strategies.
-The Sand and Mud moves also get boosted here as do Muddy Water and Surf, so if you need extra damage you may consider those.
-Otherwise, it's really all just about maintaining some kind of momentum.
-If you're able to bait out Toxicroak's 5 Sucker Punches very carefully you can set up on it for example.
-Your own uses of Nature Power into Meditate can turn many physical attackers into potential sweepers, so that's something to consider.
+This field can't be changed naturally, but you there are powerful tricks you can use to exploit it.
+Psychic, Zen Headbutt, and Calm Mind get boosts here, so if you can get around Hitmonlee and Toxicroak's priority/speedy dark moves, a Psychic type can do heavy damage.
+The Sand and Mud moves also get boosted here as do Muddy Water and Surf, so if you need extra damage, they're great options especially under Rain.
+Otherwise, it's really all just about countering the priority moves and building momentum.
+If you're able to bait out Toxicroak's 5 Sucker Punches, you can use those turns to set up a sweeper of your own.
+Exploit Nature Power too: since it turns into Meditate, it can turn many physical attackers into potential sweepers.
 This one is hard for me everytime but I always eventually figure it out, so can you!

 **Relationship Point Choices:**
 - Defeat Kiki on your first try (+1 Victoria)